 Keep in mind that networking efforts do not stop with the conclusion of your first meeting.
 Ideally, people in your network will continue to think of ways to help you find a job and pass on leads.
-Saying “thank you” and demonstrating appreciation is the cheapest, least time-consuming and most-effective way to ensure that you stay top-of-mind.
-It’s simple: Those who say “thank you” get more leads than those who do not.
+Saying thank you and demonstrating appreciation is the cheapest, least time-consuming and most-effective way to ensure that you stay top-of-mind.
+It’s simple: Those who say thank you get more leads than those who do not.

-Mistake Two: Failing to Thank Those Who Actually Interview You.
 The importance of extending thanks to everyone you meet throughout the interview process may seem fundamental.
 Despite this, my experience suggests that not all job candidates follow this basic protocol.
 The underlying rationale for extending thanks in the interview setting is a bit different than in the networking setting.
 Interviewers are not giving away their time; they are doing their job to make sure they are hiring the best person.
 In this case, a “thank you” gesture reminds interviewers that you are a quality candidate.

 Even in a crowded job market, many lawyers arrogantly or negligently forget some of the basics of job hunting.
 That’s reason enough for optimism!
 A simple “thank you” can set you apart from the competition and increase your chances of finding a truly optimal position.